Does bleaching damage the teeth?

 Do over-the-counter bleaching products work?

 There is some evidence that over-the-counter bleaching products do whiten teeth, however, many of the products are too abrasive and can damage the teeth with extended use or misuse.
-Supervision by Dr. Stevenson is always the safest and most effective way to whiten your teeth.
+Supervision by Dr. Allan Stevenson, Dr. Ryan Leininger or Dr. Jack Klure is always the safest and most effective way to whiten your teeth.